HHS/simpler-grants-gov/DEVELOPMENT.md

 # Development and Software Delivery Lifecycle

-The following guide is for members of the project team who have access to the repository.
-For contributors, see: [CONTRIBUTING.md](./CONTRIBUTING.md).
+The following guide is for members of the project team who have access to the repository as well as code contributors.
+The main difference between internal and external contributions is that externabl contributors will need to fork the project and will not be able to merge their own pull requests.
+For more information on contribributing, see: [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Local Development